-In 2015, an outbreak of N. meningitis occurred in many cities of USA.
-According to scientists, the particular strain causing the outbreak was a new strain that had recombinant DNA with N. gonorrhoeae.
+In 2015, an outbreak of N. meningitis occurred in many cities in the USA.
+According to scientists, the particular strain causing the outbreak was a new strain that had recombinant DNA with N. gonorrhea.
 The easy outbreak was mostly due to this recombination allowing a more efficient spread of the STI.

-Fortunately, Two vaccines are available which provides some degree of protection against the five different strains of N.meningitidis.
+Fortunately, Two vaccines are available which provide some degree of protection against the five different strains of N.meningitidis.

 2. Mycoplasma genitalium